mizu.js

 </main>

-If you are using mizu API programmatically, you can chose whether to require this directive or not using the implicit option when calling rendering functions.
-By default, it is explicit in Client-Side API and implicit in Server-Side API.
+If you are using mizu programmatically, you can chose whether to require this directive or not to enable mizu rendering using the implicit option.
+By default, rendering is explicit in Client-Side APIs and implicit in Server-Side APIs.

 Contextual